 Student Essay Contest

-The Southwest Collection/Special Collections Library is pleased to announce the third annual Sowell Collection Essay Contest.
+The Southwest Collection/Special Collections Library is pleased to announce the fourth annual Sowell Collection Essay Contest.
 The Southwest Collection/Special Collections Library is pleased to announce an essay competition open to all Texas Tech University students.
 Essays must be about a writer or writers in the Sowell Family Collection in Literature, Community and the Natural World, a distinguished list of writers encompassing a broad range of topics and genres.
 The Sowell Collection includes award-winning poets, novelists, essayists, film-makers, and science journalists.
 Max Crawford, Sandra Scofield, Rick Bass, Pattiann Rogers, and Walter McDonald have strong ties to Texas and many of their stories and poems are infused with Texas landscapes, people, birds and animals.
 David Quammen, Barry Lopez, Susan Brind Morrow, Gary Paul Nabhan and Gretel Ehrlich have written extensively about their experiences in Greenland, Egypt, Lebanon, Rwanda, Namibia, and Japan.
 From cross-country skiing to canoeing and kayaking, from climate change to butterfly migration, from gardening in the desert to deer hunting in the Texas Hill country, there’s a writer and a book, poem or story to engage every Texas Tech student.